TALLuff/droneProblems/README.md

 ## Running locally

 To run this file locally you will need to clone the file and navigate into it, then install the dependencies by typing `npm install` into your console.
+You will then have access to require it into your file.

 ## Testing

-I tested using Jest which can be run by typing `npm test` in your console.
+To test please install Jest by typing `npm install --save-dev jest` into your console.
+Run the tests by typing `npm test`.

-*Made by Tommy Luff :D*
+###### *Made by Tommy Luff :D*